 Meanwhile, he sang and spoke before Japanese American audiences on several occasions.
-In April 1946, he gave a concert in Salt Lake City, then home to the Japanese American Citizens League (JACL), to an audience composed in significant part of Japanese Americans.
+In April 1946, he gave a concert in Salt Lake City, Utah, then home to the Japanese American Citizens League (JACL), to an audience composed in significant part of Japanese Americans.
 Although he did not refer directly to the Nisei in his remarks, he spoke out in favor of “equal economic rights” for all races.
 His talk was widely reported in the Nisei press, and community reaction was so favorable that Japanese American groups in Chicago invited Robeson to be a guest speaker at a Memorial Day banquet honoring Nisei veterans.
 At the banquet, Robeson denounced racial discrimination in America as a fascist doctrine and reminded the veterans that the victorious struggle against fascism had to be continued at home.
 “Your fight is my fight,” he stated.

 The following year, Robeson returned to Salt Lake City to give another concert.
 Afterwards he granted an interview to Pacific Citizen editor Larry Tajiri, himself an outspoken partisan of collaboration between Nisei and blacks.
 Tajiri reported that Robeson was “sharply aware of the evacuation and of wartime prejudice against the Nisei.
 He said he would like to include a Japanese song in his program, a song of the common people to help fight discrimination against Americans of Japanese origin.
 It is all part of one problem, he noted, this matter of discrimination and it may be the foremost question facing us today in the atomic age.”